Elmer Fudd: Fat Elmer

 For a short time in the 1941–1942 season, Elmer's appearance was modified again, for five cartoons: Wabbit Twouble, The Wacky Wabbit, The Wabbit Who Came to Supper, Any Bonds Today? and Fresh Hare.
 He became a heavy-set, beer-bellied character, patterned after Arthur Q. Bryan's real-life appearance, and still chasing Bugs (or vice versa).
 However, audiences did not accept a fat Fudd, so the slimmer version returned for good.

 This period also saw a temporary change in Elmer's relationship with Bugs Bunny.
 Instead of being the hunter, Elmer was the victim of unprovoked pestering by Bugs.
 In Wabbit Twouble, Bugs plays several gags on Elmer, advising the audience, "I do dis kind o' stuff to him all t'wough da picture!"
 (A line which would later be said, somewhat ironically, by Cecil Turtle as he and his friends cheat Bugs out of winning a race).
 Another short, The Wacky Wabbit, finds Elmer focused on prospecting for gold which would be used to fund the World War II effort.
 Elmer sings a variation of the old prospector's tune "Oh!
 Susanna" made just for this cartoon (complete with the phrase "V for Victory"), with Bugs joining in just before starting to hassle Elmer.
 He made a later appearance in The Sylvester & Tweety Mysteries episode "Moskow Side Story" as a Russian version with a simple name "Boris" who owns another comedy club in Russia.

 Elmer-speak

-He nearly always vocalised consonants [r] and [l], pronouncing them as [w] instead (a trait that also characterized Tweety Bird) when he would talk in his slightly raspy voice.
-This trait was prevalent in the Elmer's Candid Camera and Elmer's Pet Rabbit cartoons, where the writers would give him exaggerated lines such as, "My, that weawwy was a dewicious weg of wamb." to further exaggerate his qualities as a harmless nebbish.
+He nearly always mispronounced consonants [r] and [l], pronouncing them as [w] instead (a trait that also characterized Tweety) when he would talk in his slightly raspy voice.
+This trait was prevalent in the Elmer's Candid Camera and Elmer's Pet Rabbit cartoons, where the writers would give him exaggerated lines such as "My, that weawwy was a dewicious weg of wamb," to further exaggerate his qualities as a harmless nebbish.
 The writers often gave him lines filled with those letters, such as doing Shakespeare's Romeo as "What wight thwough yonduh window bweaks!" or Wagner's Ride of the Valkyries as "Kiww the wabbit, kiww the wabbit, kiww the wabbit...!" or "The Beautifuw Bwue Danube, by Johann Stwauss", Stage Door Cartoons line "Oh, you dubbuh-cwossing wabbit!
 You tweachewous miscweant!" or the name of actress "Owivia deHaviwwand".

-Part of the joke is that Elmer is presumably incapable of pronouncing his own first name correctly.
-Occasionally, Elmer would properly pronounce an "r" or "l" sound, depending on whether or not it was vital for the audience to understand what the word was.
-(For example, in 1944's The Old Grey Hare, he clearly pronounces the "r" in the word "picture".)
-Usually, Elmer mispronounces the "r" and "l" by substituting the sound of "w".